M-arcus/cloudron-docs/docs/documentation/backups.md

 [Minio](https://minio.io/) is a distributed object storage server, providing the same API as Amazon S3.

-Minio can be setup, by following the [installation instructions](https://docs.minio.io/) on any server, which is reachable by the Cloudron. **Do not setup Minio on the same server as the Cloudron, this will inevitably result in data loss, if backups are stored on the same instance.**
+Minio can be setup, by following the [installation instructions](https://docs.minio.io/) on any server, which is reachable by the Cloudron.

+!!! warning "Be sure to install Minio on another server"
+    Do not setup Minio on the same server as the Cloudron!
+Using the same server will inevitably result in data loss if something goes wrong with the server's disk.

-Once setup, minio will print the necessary information, like login credentials, region and endpoints in its logs.
+Once setup, minio will print the necessary information, like login credentials, region and endpoints in it's logs.

 ```
 $ ./minio server ./storage